ringcentral/ringcentral-web-phone/README.md

 #### Reply the call

 Optionally, you can tell the server that the user has started replying the call.
-The server will give the user more time to edit the reply message before ending the call session or redirecting the call to voicemail.
+The server will give the user more time to edit the reply message before ending the call or redirecting the call to voicemail.

 ```ts
 await inbundCallSession.startReply();